khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 ## Immersion

 At the start of 2024, I started hearing about [immersion](https://refold.la/simplified/stage-0/a/what-is-immersion) and [comprehensible input](https://www.sk.com.br/sk-krash-english.html) ([i+1](https://www.sk.com.br/sk-krash-english.html)).
-I became aware of [AJATT (All Japanese All The Time)](https://tatsumoto-ren.github.io/blog/whats-ajatt.html) methods, which discarded traditional textbook learning and endorsed single-handedly relying on intensive [immersion](https://refold.la/simplified/stage-0/a/what-is-immersion) through input to learn a language, paired with building your own flashcard deck on [Anki](https://apps.ankiweb.net/) which utilizes [spaced repetition](https://www.kpu.ca/sites/default/files/Learning%20Centres/Think_SpacedRepetition_LA.pdf).
+I became aware of [AJATT (All Japanese All The Time)](https://tatsumoto-ren.github.io/blog/whats-ajatt.html) methods, which discarded traditional textbook learning and endorsed single-handedly relying on intensive immersion through input to learn a language, paired with building your own flashcard deck on [Anki](https://apps.ankiweb.net/) which utilizes [spaced repetition](https://www.kpu.ca/sites/default/files/Learning%20Centres/Think_SpacedRepetition_LA.pdf).

-However, I don't subscribe to AJATT's extreme methods because they require a good amount of linguistic intuition, which I don't have, and I am fully aware that the level of intensity they demand will burn me out.
+However, I don't subscribe to some of AJATT's methods because they require a good amount of linguistic intuition, which I don't have, and I am fully aware that the level of intensity they demand will burn me out.
 I also believe that textbooks are helpful to an extent.

 My listening practice started with [The Bite Size Japanese Podcast](https://open.spotify.com/show/58H68tM3uC2JNZI4hXvdeu) on the recommendation of my girlfriend.
 Her content is excellent for beginners; she speaks slowly, repeats words, and explores relatable, everyday topics.
 I spent weeks listening to her during my commutes.
 Reira-san helped me dip my toes into the initial hurdles of listening comprehension.

 I was lucky that my favorite anime of all time, [Rascal Does Not Dream of Bunny Girl Senpai](https://myanimelist.net/anime/37450/Seishun_Buta_Yarou_wa_Bunny_Girl_Senpai_no_Yume_wo_Minai), is heavily dialogue-driven (the episodes consist of 95% conversations).
 To absorb each spoken line, I began manually transcribing the Japanese subtitles from Netflix straight to Google Docs, analyzing every single sentence and adding all the vocab I didn't know to my flashcard deck.
 I extracted and trimmed the audio using [audio software](https://www.audacityteam.org/), transferred the audio file to my phone, and repeatedly listened to it over and over _and over_ (at least 30 times).

-> Side note: I was late to discover the existence of pop-up web browser dictionaries like [Yomitan (PC)](https://github.com/themoeway/yomitan) and [10ten (iOS)](https://apps.apple.com/us/app/10ten-japanese-reader/id1573540634), and language toolboxes like [Language Reactor](https://www.languagereactor.com/).
-Check the Resources section below to know more.
+> Side note: I was late to discover [Language Reactor](https://www.languagereactor.com/), a browser extension that allows you to export entire transcripts from Netflix and YouTube (including auto-generated subs).
+For my transcripts, I use this alongside pop-up web browser dictionaries like [Yomitan (PC)](https://github.com/themoeway/yomitan) and [10ten (iOS)](https://apps.apple.com/us/app/10ten-japanese-reader/id1573540634).
 These tools have been invaluable to my learning.

 This was a game-changer for me.
 This specific method enhanced my listening comprehension x10.
 I love transcribing in general; it's the kind of labor I'm willing to grind whole weekends on.
 It was the riveting exchanges in this soothing slice of life that glued my attention to each spoken line, each amusing quip, each emotionally charged confession.